-- 1. He/she shall administer the Region's Sanctioned Competition Program, grant requested sanctions for sanctioned and non-sanctioned events and approve event flyers. - 2.
-He/she MUST review the NCCC Competition Database for accuracy of all official NCCC results and standings for the Region. - 3.
-He/she MUST check all results to be sure they are accurate and complete. - 4.
-He/she shall monitor the Region Novice Class points to prevent abuse. - 5.
-He/she shall monitor Concours entrants in the Street Show and the Wash & Show Classes for abuse of required mileage.
+- 1. They shall administer the Region's Sanctioned Competition Program, grant requested sanctions for sanctioned and non-sanctioned events and approve event flyers. - 2.
+They MUST review the NCCC Competition Database for accuracy of all official NCCC results and standings for the Region. - 3.
+They MUST check all results to be sure they are accurate and complete. - 4.
+They shall monitor the Region Novice Class points to prevent abuse. - 5.
+They shall monitor Concours entrants in the Street Show and the Wash & Show Classes for abuse of required mileage.
 An optional form is provided in the Appendix to help with the monitoring. - 6.
-He/she is to ensure the calendar of Regional events is up to date - 7.
-He/she should attend as many Regional Sanctioned Events as possible.
+They are to ensure the Regions calendar of events is up to date - 7.
+They should attend as many Regional Sanctioned Events as possible.
 RCD or RCD's representative shall be at the Region's Record Drags. - 8.
-He/she is responsible for seeing that Host Clubs follow NCCC rules. - 9.
-He/she MUST be willing to assist in the running of an event, answer any questions about NCCC and help promote smooth and enjoyable events. - 10.
-He/she is to handle all disputes at an event.
+They are responsible for seeing that Host Clubs follow NCCC rules. - 9.
+They MUST be willing to assist in the running of an event, answer any questions about NCCC and help promote smooth and enjoyable events. - 10.
+They are to handle all disputes at an event.
 Any questions regarding disputes will be discussed at the National Competition Meeting. - 11.
-He/she has the power to correct or change an event to ensure the Host Club is following the NCCC Competition Rulebook rules for running an event and for safety as outlined in Section 1.1.3.
+They have the power to correct or change an event to ensure the Host Club is following the NCCC Competition Rulebook rules for running an event and for safety as outlined in Section 1.1.3.
 In the absence of the RCD, any out of Region RCD is also responsible for safety as outlined in Section 1.1.3.
-If there are changes to be made, he/she should at all times use tact and common sense. - 12.
-He/she MUST have a thorough knowledge and understanding of NCCC rules.
-He/she is responsible for forwarding in writing all rule changes and technical clarifications to the Governors in the Region. - 13.
-He/she is the Chairperson of the Regional Competition Committee Meeting.
-He/she is to designate the time and place of the meeting and hold one at least quarterly.
-[At the Regional Competition Meeting, each NCCC Club in the Region has one (1) voting member.] - 14.
-Rulebook Clarification Procedure -- A minimum of fifteen (15) days in advance of the Competition Meeting, clarification questions must be sent to the RCD.
+If there are changes to be made, they should always use tact and common sense. - 12.
+They MUST have a thorough knowledge and understanding of NCCC rules.
+They are responsible for forwarding in writing all rule changes and technical clarifications to the Governors in the Region. - 13.
+They are the Chairperson of the Regional Competition Committee Meeting.
+They are to designate the time and place of the meeting and hold one at least quarterly.
+[At the Regional Competition Meeting, each NCCC Club in the Region has one (1) voting member.]

+14. Rulebook Clarification Procedure - A minimum of fifteen (15) days in advance of the Competition Meeting, clarification questions must be sent to the RCD.
 The RCD shall forward a copy to each of the other RCDs and to the Vice President-Competition a minimum of ten (10) days in advance of the Competition Meeting.